flatironinstitute/sciware/10_EnvShell/main.md

 - help
   - with no arguments lists all shell builtins with very basic descriptions
-  - with a single argument of a shall builtin, displays usage instructions on using the builtin
+  - with a single argument of a shell builtin, displays usage instructions on using the builtin

 - history